jeblundell/multiplyr/cran-comments.md

 There is a note for the non-standard directory 'man-roxygen'.
 I make use of roxygen2's templates for documentation, so this is unavoidable.

-There are 20 NOTES of the form "no visible binding for global variable", which is spurious as those expressions are not executed in this instance of R; the expressions are passed along to the relevant node via clusterEvalQ and executed there, where there is a binding.
+There is 1 NOTE that repeats "no visible binding for global variable", which is spurious as those expressions are not executed in this instance of R; the expressions are passed along to the relevant node via clusterEvalQ and executed there, where there is a binding.

-## Best practice deviation
+## Best practice
+All tests are run with a cluster started with parallel::makeCluster(2)

 I understand that it is preferred that functions do not do modification in place and instead return a new, modified value of some operation.
 This package deviates from that practice since the whole point is that underlying data is